 6. Make your program easily found online

 Once your referral page is on your website, it’s time to make sure it’s easily found by searchers.
-If you use digital marketing efforts already, they’re a great way to send out a link, whether through email newsletters or social media.
+If you use digital marketing efforts already, send out a link, whether through email newsletters or social media.
 You can direct customers to the page link once they sign up or complete an order.
 Add your thank you and provide the sales page for an effective funnel.

 - Ad space

 - Thank you/confirmation pages

 7. Retarget visitors who have already shown interest